Home

 Our Big Tree Heritage Ancient Forest Extermination

-Linking Two Biospheres Habitat Desecration
+Linking Two Biospheres Protecting Park Values

 Linking Two Biospheres

-Cathedral Grove Wildlife Corridor
+Cathedral Grove Wildlife Corridor.

 Vancouver Island, British Columbia

-Cathedral Grove: Linking Clayoquot Sound and Mount Arrowsmith Biospheres
+Cathedral Grove: Linking Clayoquot Sound and Mount Arrowsmith Biospheres.

 Vancouver Island, British Columbia, Canada

 "Nowhere in the world are the temperate rainforests more exuberant than in our Pacific Northwest.
 Enormous conifers, some over four metres in diameter, rise out of the carpet of moss to reach 100 metres into the sky.
-We stand in awe, knowing that many of these heritage trees are over 1000 years old and knowing that this magnificent forest is the result of natural processes since the glaciers retreated about 14,000 years ago."

-"Nowhere can we better feel the flow of life and our place in the universe. . .
 In less than 20 years any heritage tree that is not protected will most likely be logged.
 And we shall never be able to get any of them back."
-Bristol Foster, 1986

-Cathedral Grove is bisected by the Alberni Highway (right), the sole transportation route between the East Coast of Vancouver Island (Nanaimo, Qualicum Beach and Parksville) and the more remote, less populated western side where the four largest communities are Port Alberni, Bamfield, Ucluelet and Tofino.
+The Parking Lot Cathedral Grove is bisected by the Alberni Highway (right), the sole transportation route between the East Coast of Vancouver Island (Nanaimo, Qualicum Beach and Parksville) and the more remote, less populated western side where the four largest communities are Port Alberni, Bamfield, Ucluelet and Tofino.
 Colonists set up the first export sawmill in BC at the head of Alberni Canal in 1861 and in the 1890s a nearby port was developed by settlers.
 In 1912 both sites incorporated and the town that developed was based on the logging industry.
 Bamfield, Ucluelet and Tofino are small fishing communities now dependent on nature tourism.

-Vancouver Island (Click to enlarge)
+British Columbia (Click to enlarge)

 Photo: Adrian Dorst

 First Nations, local communities, and the federal and provincial governments founded Clayoquot Sound Biosphere & Mount Arrowsmith Biosphere in 2000 as UNESCO reserves.
 While this designation acknowledges Aboriginal Title and Rights, it has been ineffective in protecting indigenous natural resources.
 The Arrowsmith massif (right) was named c.
 1853 after the English cartographers Aaron and John Arrowsmith.
-Its ancient Nuu chah nulth name is "Kuth Kah Chulth," meaning "that which has sharp pointed faces."
+Its ancient Nuu–chah–Nulth name is "Kuth Kah Chulth," meaning "that which has sharp pointed faces."

 Mount Arrowsmith.